CS5520FeinbergFall2023/group-project-group-5/README.md

     - Perform array addition an image with given matrix.
 This is acheived by performing array addition on every pixel, by utilizing mapElement(pixel -> pixel.addition(matrix))

 - Channel[] getChannels();
-    - Get channels of pixels in the image.
+    - Get channelsMap of pixels in the image.

 - Image[] split(float percentage, Axis axis) throws IllegalArgumentException;
     - Split the images to 2 images according to the given percentage on the given axis.